VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 ## Overview

-This is a technical article, explaining some implementaton details of the Venus Prime program.
+This technical article explains implementation details of the Venus Prime program.
 The overview of the Venus Prime program can be checked [here](../../whats-new/prime-yield.md).

 ## Rewards